-When it comes to Barcelona, there’s much to admire: vast mediterranean beaches, rule-breaking architecture, a culture rich in history, and plazas full of music and performances late into the evening.
+When it comes to Barcelona, there’s much to admire: vast Mediterranean beaches, rule-breaking architecture, a culture rich in history, and plazas full of music and performances late into the evening.
+If you need one thing before you jet off, it’s our guide to the best tapas in Barcelona.

-But if you fancy yourself a world-travelling gourmand or a wine aficionado, you know there’s one thing Barcelona does better than nearly anywhere else in the world: tapas, tapas, tapas.
+If you fancy yourself a world-travelling gourmand or a wine aficionado, you know there’s one thing this city does better than nearly anywhere else in the world: tapas, tapas, tapas.

 Derived from the Spanish word for “cover,” tapas are small plates of food designed to be paired with drinks.
 In their early days, they were served exclusively for the purpose of covering one’s cocktail to keep bugs out; now, you’ll find tapas on the menu anywhere you find wine in Barcelona.
 They’re ideal for sharing, and because they’re more similar in size to hors d’oeuvres than actual meals, you can enjoy several different tapas over the course of a leisurely dinner.
 In Spain, it’s common to move from tapas bar to tapas bar, sampling a different taste at each location – paired, of course, with a Spanish wine or aperitif.